cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-irtf-cfrg-bbs-per-verifier-linkability.md

 ### Blind Issuance

-The Signer generate a signature from a secret key (SK), the commitment with proof, and optionally over a `header` and vector of `messages` using the BlindSign procedure from [@!I-D.kalos-bbs-blind-signatures], substituting the call on the `B_calculate` of step 6, with the call to `B_calculate_with_nym` defined in Section (#calculate-b).
+The Signer generate a signature from a secret key (SK), the commitment with proof, the signer_nym_entropy and optionally over a `header` and vector of `messages` using the BlindSign procedure from [@!I-D.kalos-bbs-blind-signatures], substituting the call on the `B_calculate` of step 6, with the call to `B_calculate_with_nym` defined in Section (#calculate-b).
+Typically the signer_nym_entropy will be a fresh random scalar, however in the case of "reissue" of a signature for a prover who wants to keep their same pseudonymous identity this value can be reused for the same prover if desired.
 More specifically, to issue a blind signature over a pseudonym, the Issuer will use BlindSign from [@!I-D.kalos-bbs-blind-signatures], substituting steps 6, 7 and 8 with the following three steps

 ```
-6. res = B_calculate_with_nym(generators, commit,
+6. res = B_calculate_with_nym(signer_nym_entropy, generators, commit,
                                   blind_generators[-1], message_scalars)
 7. if res is INVALID, return INVALID
-8. (B, signer_nym_entropy) = res
+8. B = res
 ```

-Lastly, the return statement of `BlindSign` should be updated to return the `signer_nym_entropy` value, returned by the call to the `B_calculate` operation.

 The complete operation is defined in Appendix (#detailed-blind-signature-generation-with-pseudonym).